Colorado Chinese Medicine University

 3 enrolled students

-The enrolled student population at Colorado School of Traditional Chinese Medicine is 66.7% White, 8.33% Asian, 3.57% Hispanic or Latino, 3.57% Two or More Races, 3.57% Black or African American, and 1.19% American Indian or Alaska Native.
+The enrolled student population at Colorado Chinese Medicine University is 66.7% White, 8.33% Asian, 3.57% Hispanic or Latino, 3.57% Two or More Races, 3.57% Black or African American, and 1.19% American Indian or Alaska Native.
 This includes both full-time and part-time students as well as graduate and undergraduates.
 By comparison, enrollment for all Special Focus Institutions is 41.6% White, 19.6% Hispanic or Latino, and 14.5% Black or African American.

 Any student who is studying in the United States on a temporary basis is categorized as a "Non-Resident Alien", and the share of those students are shown in the chart below.
 Additionally, 10 students (11.9%) did not report their race.